 Seems obvious, right?
 I’m not suggesting an hourlong meditation session every single day, but it really does help to take a few minutes each day to sit in quiet and turn your brain off.
 When we’re stressed, our brain can easily go into overload with rapid thinking.
 Find a relaxing, quiet spot in your house and experience mental silence with some deep breaths.

 Aromatherapy and candles are perfect when you need calming.
 Find a scent that works for you and makes you feel good on the inside.
 For many, it’s lavender, which has been shown to reduce stress levels.
 Incense, infused baths, candles and diffusers all work great.

 Music is my favorite healer.
-Science says that music can trigger biochemical stress-reducers in your body.
+Researchers from Brandeis University in the U.S., the University of Zürich, the University of Marburg in Germany and Pennington Biomedical Research Center in the U.S. have found that music can trigger biochemical stress-reducers in your body.
 Whether it’s Aretha Franklin or Taylor Swift, make sure to routinely get a dose of your favorite jams.
 Turn it up, and turn your living room into your own dance floor.

 Sure, life’s busy.
 And the world spins fast, but don’t try to tackle everything all at once.
 It’s difficult and unhealthy.
 Be present in the moment, and focus on what you can get done in that moment.
 Tomorrow there will be more, and yesterday is over with.
 Do what you can, and understand that you can only do so much in one day.